top of page

 This is generally considered to be a fault of style.
 Another example would be They arrived one after the other in succession.
 Obviously, in succession isn’t needed because one after the other says the same thing.

 Another commonly used tautology is He did the same thing regularly every day.
-Regularly has the same meaning or effect on the statement as every day, every week or whatever.
+Regularly has the same meaning or effect on the statement as every day, every week, or whatever.
 To use all of those words is an unnecessary elaboration, a pointless repetition such as shouting out loud (a redundant statement) that you've spotted a pair of twins, which could possibly (also a redundancy) have me wondering if you're seeing double.

-Then there's the often heard saying that someone Died from a fatal gunshot wound. if the gunshot was fatal then, of course, he died, just as being shot by a gun would naturally cause a wound.
+Then there's the often-heard saying that someone Died from a fatal gunshot wound.
+If the gunshot was fatal, then, of course, he died, just as being shot by a gun would naturally cause a wound.

-We also often hear the appendage of someone reporting the weather conditions when one can simply report the weather. neither do we need to say we joined the two parts together or that something was déjà vu all over again.
+We also often hear the appendage of someone reporting the weather conditions when one can simply report the weather.
+Neither do we need to say we joined the two parts together or that something was déjà vu all over again.

-Now, I want to mention that because we speak in tautologies or by using redundant statements every day, if I’m editing and see these used in actual dialogue, I won’t suggest removing them.
+Now, I want to mention that because we speak in tautologies or use redundant statements every day, if I’m editing and see these used in actual dialogue, I won’t suggest removing them.
 After all, we want our character’s dialogue to sound real or natural, not fake or stiff.
 (Another redundancy?) 🤔

 Below are some more commonly used redundant phrases.
 Remember, you only need one.